Dansoftowner/Boomega/docs/USER_GUIDE.md

 Can be used for searching books on online services (e.g. [Google Books](https://books.google.com/googlebooks/about/index.html)) and for registering/saving books to various databases (e.g. local databases, MySQL etc...).

+It was started as a hobby project, and it was originally intended to be a library-management simulation program, now it's a personal assistant for exploring and cataloging books.

 ## Getting Boomega